jeremy-cc/solarch-assoc/README.md

 ###### Kinesis

-1. Kinesis is a sink for Streaming Data - permits analysis and creation of custom apps based on the data
+1. Kinesis is a sink for Streaming Data - permits analysis and creation of custom apps based on the data.
 2. Kinesis core services
     1. Kinesis Streams
         1. Data stored for 24h (default) -> 7 days(max).
 Data is sharded.